 There are a few key things that you will need to get the most out of the week:

-- Travel and medical insurance + Ambulance cover for duration of tour
+Travel and medical insurance + Ambulance cover for duration of workshop

 Len Metcalf is a qualified and experienced trekking guide with 30 years of experience guiding groups to remote destinations.
 He knows what you need to keep yourself comfortable in the harshest environments on earth.
 Click here to see his packing list now.